-Program Year 2022 Goal Descriptions
+Program Year 2023 Goal Descriptions

 1 Goal Name Public Services Goal Description The City of Great Falls will provide CDBG funds to social service agencies for activities that provide services for low to moderate income people or areas.
-The City will focus efforts on meeting the needs of our homeless population, health/mental health needs, substance abuse, underserved youth, and Fair Housing this program year.
-Applications will not be limited to these activities; however, the City will give priority to applications that directly address homelessness, health/mental health, substance abuse and youth services.
-2 Goal Name Affordable Housing Goal Description Increase and preserve affordable housing opportunities for very low to moderate income renters, homeowners, first-time homebuyers, and those experiencing homelessness.
+The City will focus efforts on Description meeting the needs of our underserved youth, homeless population, health/mental health needs, and substance abuse this program year.
+Applications will not be limited to these activities; however, the City will give priority to applications that directly address youth services, homelessness, health/mental health, and substance abuse.
+2 Goal Name Affordable Housing Goal Increase and preserve affordable housing opportunities for very low to moderate income Description renters, homeowners, first-time homebuyers, and those experiencing homelessness.
 This includes rehabilitation, acquisition, demolition, site preparation, and slum and blight activities.
 The HOME-funded Down Payment Assistance and Owners in Partnership programs will continue with HOME Program Income.
-3 Goal Name Housing Rehabilitation Goal Description Provide construction and rehabilitation assistance for very low to moderate income homeowners, property owners and the Public Housing Authority.
+3 Goal Name Housing Rehabilitation Goal Provide construction and rehabilitation assistance for very low to moderate income Description homeowners, property owners and the Public Housing Authority.
 The City will focus on upgrading the City's housing stock to meet standard building codes to provide and sustain safe, affordable housing through its revolving loan fund.
 The City of Great Falls will address Public Housing Authority rehabilitation or modernization through grant funding.
 Housing efforts to remediate properties negatively affected by slum and blighted conditions will be funded through CDBG.

-Goal Name Fair Housing Goal Description Provide funding for activities that affirmatively further fair housing.
-The City of Great Falls will fund activities that include but are not limited to fair housing education, counseling, outreach, and referrals pertaining to the laws, rights, and responsibilities related to housing and housing- related transactions, as well as service activities that reduce and remove barriers to fair housing choice.
-Goal Name Economic Development Goal All Economic Development Activities in this Program Year will be carried out by GFDA through Description the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
+4 Goal Name Economic Development Goal Description All Economic Development Activities in this Program Year will be carried out by GFDA through the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
 This program operates on program income from CDBG.
-Goal Name Public Facilities and Improvements Goal Provide public facility and infrastructure assistance to provide a suitable living Description environment.
-The City of Great Falls will prioritize meeting handicap accessibility requirements in public facilities and infrastructure.
+5 Goal Name Public Facilities and Improvements Goal Description Provide public facility and infrastructure assistance to provide a suitable living environment.
+The City of Great Falls will prioritize meeting handicap accessibility requirements Description in public facilities and infrastructure.
 There will be a focus on funding activities that are associated with public parks, public safety, public recreation as well as slum and blight removal this program year with the understanding that efforts are not limited solely to these priorities.
-Goal Name Planning and Administration Goal Description City staff to administer, manage, and monitor CDBG and HOME funded activities.
-Goal Name Goal Description Goal Control Goal
+6 Goal Name Planning and Administration Goal Description City staff to administer, manage, and monitor CDBG and HOME funded activities.